AhmedMousa-ag/Combiner-Generative-CNN/README.md

 Using GANS architecture to solve how broken object did look like before break.
 "Use cases Archaeology".

 #This project is still in gathering data phase
+# Pix2Pix:
+Model_2 in models builder represents pix2pix architecture and it doesn't look promsing, so will try with Difusion models

+# Data:
+So far gathered data of 600 images to 9 objects.

 # First Phase:
 Gathering 100 images of data at first with some data augmentation, then continue cyclic infrastructure using data versioning to keep track of our data.